shangqilu/shangqilu.github.io/_pages/about.md

 ### About Me

-Shangqi Lu is currently an Assistant Professor of the Hong Kong University of Science and Technology (Guangzhou) in the [Thrust of Data Science and Analytics](https://dsa.hkust-gz.edu.cn/).
+Shangqi Lu is currently an Assistant Professor at the Hong Kong University of Science and Technology (Guangzhou) in the [Data Science and Analytics Thrust](https://dsa.hkust-gz.edu.cn/).
 Prior to this, he was a Research Engineer at Huawei.
 He obtained his doctoral degree in 2022 at the Chinese University of Hong Kong, honorably advised by Prof. [Yufei Tao](https://www.cse.cuhk.edu.hk/~taoyf/).
 He obtained his bachelor's degree from the Northwestern Polytechnical University in 2018.

 **Email:** shangqilu@hkust-gz.edu.cn